marywast/DSB7_Pandas_ID_886517-2/README.md

 in the field.
 You will love it too!

-In this exercise, you will need to load the [log file](https://drive.google.com/file/d/1kgByP3EZHL8xAm-oGaBpf0-fPdVIYRaY/view) (put it in the directory `data` in the root directory of the day) into a dataframe, change the delimiter, and save it to another file.
+In this exercise, you will need to load the [log file](https://drive.google.com/file/d/1kgByP3EZHL8xAm-oGaBpf0-fPdVIYRaY/view) (put it in the directory `data` in the src directory of the day) into a dataframe, change the delimiter, and save it to another file.

 The task is: